Here, we are presenting the process that we recommend to our customers, but feel free to adapt it to your workflow/requirements.

-For each branch of your code base, we want to validate that your updated documentation file is still valid and will not fail during deployment.
-We will use the
+For each branch of your code base, you need to validate that your updated documentation file is still valid and will not fail during deployment.
+Using the

-bump validate command each time a branch is pushed and will make the build fail if the documentation file is not valid.
+bump validate command each time a branch is pushed will fail the build if the documentation file is not valid.

 Once your branch has been merged into your main branch (generally the

 master one), you will want to deploy your new documentation file and make it live.
-We will use the
+You will use the

 bump deploy command.

 The simplest way to use our CLI tool is to add a

 Gemfile to your project.
 You can find an example here: https://github.com/bump-sh/bump-ci-example/blob/master/Gemfile.

 gem install bump-cli before calling the